verygoodsecurity/netlify-plugin-vgs/README.md

-# VGS Plugin for Netlify (alpha version)
+# VGS Plugin for Netlify
-The plugin lets you update VGS routes at the same time as your site deployments.
-Without this plugin you need to manually update VGS routes via UI/cli or setting up a separate CI pipeline.
+The plugin lets you update VGS routes at the same time as your site deployment happens.
+Without this plugin, you need to manually update VGS routes via UI/CLI or set up a separate CI pipeline.
 [Example project](https://github.com/verygoodsecurity/netlify-plugin-example)

 ## Project Setup